-6. Projects Currently Under RFQ (Posted in November 2016 and Awarded in February 2017)
+7. Projects Currently Under RFQ (Posted in November 2016 and Awarded in February 2017)

-Seawall Capital Repairs (Currently Under Negotiations)
+Seawall Capital Repairs (Contract Executed)

 - The Corpus Christi Seawall was originally constructed from 1939 to 1942.
 With the initiation of the Seawall Maintenance sales and use tax, a major project was completed in 2007 to address advanced levels of deterioration of the Seawall system.
 That project was completed for a cost of \$43.4 million.
 The funding levels programmed in the CIP are anticipated to address routine maintenance issues.
 A subsequent major reconstruction is shown to occur after the expiration of the current one-eighth cent sales and use tax.
-This project will assess the seawall and develop and prioritize the maintenance repair activities. - AE Selected (Munoz Engineering) - A scoping meeting was held with the consultant on 05/16/17.
+This project will assess the seawall and develop and prioritize the maintenance repair activities. - AE Selected (Munoz Engineering) - Engineering Services executed a small design contract with Munoz Engineering on 12/19/17 in the amount of \$17,280. - Project Kickoff Meeting held on 01/03/18. - Anticipated project schedule is 3 months. - Project scope includes: - Visual inspection of the Seawall, - o Document findings in a report including photographs and map exhibits, - Provide maintenance program and prioritization of repair recommendations, and - Prepare Opinion of Probable Construction Costs for noted repairs.